 He arrived in the United States to seek asylum last December.
 He turned himself in at San Ysidro, a border crossing that sits between Tijuana and San Diego, only to land in the Tacoma detention center a few weeks later.
 He is refusing to eat in protest of his detention and possible deportation.
 If forced to return home, he fears he would lose his life.

 Sitting behind glass in a gray sweatshirt underneath a dark blue prison shirt on Sunday, the detainee looked gaunt and pale.
 He asked to remain anonymous for fear of persecution and retaliation from the Russian government, though his act of defiance demands attention.
 He has been participating in a hunger strike for what was then 47 days — one of the longest hunger strikes in the recent history of the Tacoma detention center.

 If he didn’t look even worse for wear, it was because U.S. Immigration and Customs Enforcement, or ICE, had obtained a court order on Sept.
 6 for involuntary hydration and medical treatment.
-ICE has pursued hydration and force-feeding orders in the past, but such orders are typically under seal.
+ICE has pursued hydration and force-feeding orders in the past, but such orders can be under seal.

-“The Court finds that there is sufficient cause to believe that without the requested medical testing and treatment” he is “in danger of irreparable injury, and possible death,” according to the sealed court order, which was provided exclusively to Crosscut.
+“The Court finds that there is sufficient cause to believe that without the requested medical testing and treatment” he is “in danger of irreparable injury, and possible death,” according to the court order.

 The order specifies that medical staff at the detention center have permission to administer fluids intravenously and to perform certain laboratory tests that check for vital signs.

 “It is hereby further ordered that if [name redacted] continues to refuse the necessary medical treatment and monitoring, ICE and medical staff … may use soft medical restraints,” reads the order signed by U.S. District Judge Benjamin H. Settle.